19.7.2024

 • Will you be hiring an architect or designer for the early designs and planning?

 • Will your granny flat require building or resource consents?
-E.g. over 60 square metres.
+(Check with your local council).

-• What are the construction costs for a certified builder, including materials, and site preparation?
+• What are the costs for a builder’s time and expertise, including materials, and site preparation?

 • Will you need to factor in connection fees for water, electricity, and sewage?